 If you’re up for a little more day-tripping it’s well worth taking the bus to Lake Sevan.
 Lying 60km north of Yerevan, and a few hundred metres higher up, this is the perfect place to escape the intense summer heat.
 With stunning churches lining its banks, watersports, pristine beaches and plenty of bar life for party-goers, there is something for everyone here.
 Hiring a car is a good idea, as you can easily escape crowds this way and get to some hidden spots where public transport is not available.
 Garni Temple, a Hellenic construction dating back to the 8th century, and Geghard Monastery, in a stunning gorge north east of the city, are also well worth seeing.

 Experience & Events

-While it would be disingenuous to say that Yerevan is a major European rock capital, in 2010 it has hosted Ian Gillian of Deep Purple, Joe Cocker and Ian Anderson of Jethro Tull, and local band Bambir are starting to make big waves internationally, recently coming 3rd in an international new talent rock event in Athens.
+While it would be disingenuous to say that Yerevan is a major European rock capital, local band Bambir are starting to make big waves internationally, recently coming 3rd in an international new talent rock event in Athens.
 The main cultural events in Yerevan take place in the Opera House, and autumn to spring sees a host of musicals, operas and ballets taking place.
 The International Music Festival at Armenia’s National Gallery, is a showcase for well-known as well as lesser known international and Armenian classical musicians.

 The stronger-thighed traveller might want to combine a city break in Yerevan with a bike tour of Armenia’s monasteries.
 (Follow the link to read about one Urban Travel Blogger’s cycling experience when he did just that!).